-Finally, there are a number of mechanical ventilation devices, from outdoor-vented fans that intermittently remove air from a single room, such as bathrooms and kitchen, to air handling systems that use fans and ductwork to continuously remove indoor air and distribute filtered and conditioned outdoor air to strategic points throughout the house.
+Finally, there are a number of mechanical ventilation devices, from outdoor-vented fans that intermittently remove air from a single room, such as bathrooms and kitchens, to air handling systems that use fans and ductwork to continuously remove indoor air and distribute filtered and conditioned outdoor air to strategic points throughout the house.

 The rate at which outdoor air replaces indoor air is described as the air exchange rate.
-When there is little infiltration, natural ventilation, or mechanical ventilation, the air exchange rate is low and pollutant levels can increase.
+When there is little infiltration, natural ventilation, or mechanical ventilation, the air exchange rate is low, and pollutant levels can increase.
 Regardless of whether you live in a single-family home or an apartment, the same hazardous conditions can occur.

-So just retreating to the safety of the “not so great” indoors isn’t the best solution.
+So, just retreating to the safety of the “not so great” indoors isn’t the best solution.
 Wildfires put particulates and odors into the air, and these tiny smoke particles are often smaller than 10 microns—that’s smaller than a speck of dust; you can’t even see it with the naked eye!
-They’re so small that the standard home filters like the ones that you change out in your home heating and air conditioners (HVAC) can’t remove them.
-So what’s a family to do?
+They’re so small that the standard home filters, like the ones that you change out in your home heating and air conditioners (HVAC), can’t remove them.
+So, what’s a family to do?
 There is a solution!
 Read on as we break down how to keep you and your loved ones healthy during fire season and throughout the year!

 What Is Home Air Purification?

 Quite simply put, an air purifier or air cleaner is a device that removes contaminants from the air in a room to improve the air quality.
 They work by passing your home air through specially designed filters that are designed to remove pollution and odors from your home.